eReuse/workbench/docs/PXE_Register.md

  7. If your PC supports hardware virtualization (VT-x/AMD-V), make sure to enable it in the machine settings, under *System / Acceleration*.
  8. Run the virtual server and wait until it asks for *login* (there is usually no need to login).
 Now you can start [registering your computers](#register-a-computer).

+If you ever need to change the images under ``ereuse-data``, please do so while no inventory or installation is taking place and the server is turned off, or otherwise reboot it after changing the images.
+An alternative method that does not require the server to be rebooted is to log into the server as ``root`` and run ``ereuse-data-refresh``.

 ## Registering a computer

  1. Connect a PC on the LAN network.